masterkram/bytehub/docs/StudyNotes/Module1/Math/Calculus/Vectors.md

 + This is equivalent to $(x - a)^2 + (y - b)^2 + (z - c)^2 = r^2$

 ## Vectors
+Magnitude and direction.
+Example: Speed has a value and a direction.

 The vector $\overrightarrow{PQ}$ is the directed line segment with initial point P and terminal point Q.

 ### Conventions and notation